glynhudson/leaf-python-mqtt/README.md

 # leaf-python-mqtt

-Hacked together script to extract data from Nissan Leaf API using [pycarwings2](https://github.com/cedric222/pycarwings2) and post to mqtt
+Hacked together script to extract data from Nissan Leaf API using [pycarwings2](https://github.com/cedric222/pycarwings2) and post to MQTT.
+Once data is in MQTT is can easily be used to inform home automation and smart charging applications. e.g OpenHAB, Home Assistant, OpenEVSE.

 ## Install Requirements